 College of the Mainland

 Texas City, TX 77591

 While some investigation companies and private clients will be actively hiring, most work for private investigators is gained through referrals from past and current clients.
 For this reason, it is beneficial to meet with other PIs in the state and join local associations or clubs.
 If you are new in your career, you may also want to consider identifying a mentor or an apprenticeship program to gain experience and meet potential clients.
 Check out our Expert Interviews page for more advice.
 The Texas Association of Licensed Investigators is also a good place to start.
-You can find more information about the group below.

 Featured Bail Agents in Texas